-- Plus – the following are unlimited: websites, storage, domains, parked domains, and subdomains.
+- Plus plan – the following are unlimited: websites, storage, domains, parked domains, and subdomains.

 Keep in mind that Plus and Choice Plus prices are the same for the introductory term only.
 Plus renews at £8.68/mo, while Choice Plus renews at £12.30/mo.

-At the same time, the content delivery network (CDN) setup takes only 2 steps with Bluehost.
+With that being said, the host offers a solution to that – Content Delivery Network (CDN).
+Even better, Bluehost made its setup as simple as possible.
 So if your audience is scattered across the globe – CDN will work to battle the latency caused by long distances between the server and the visitor.

-If you’d like to see all the performance tests, you can find them in the full Bluehost review.
+If you’d like to see all our full US-based performance testing, check out the Bluehost review.

 Altogether, Bluehost is all about user experience, functionality, and ease of use.
 It sets the standard as to how a hosting provider should function, ultimately winning the title of one of the best UK web hosting solutions.